w3f/General-Grants-Program/grants/rfps/appi.md

 it should not share a pool with a node that has them all on, otherwise the users connecting to the pool might experience lower QoS.

+Load balancer is going to be written in go and delivered as standalone executable.

 #### Request forwarding
 Rpc request received on LB public endpoint should be forwarded to node based on configured selection algorithm.